harness/uicore/README.md

 ## Icons

 Icons are moved to a separate npm package under /packages folder.
-Please follow below steps to add a new icon -
+Please follow below steps to add new icons -

 - Go to `packages/icons`
-- Place your svg file under `src` directory
+- Place your svg file inside `src` directory
 - Run `yarn ui:icons` to build icons.

 Then navigate to [http://localhost:6006](http://localhost:6006) to see storybook.